Oregon Integrated Behavioral Health Training Initiative

 The primary purpose of the Oregon Integrated Behavioral Health Training Initiative (OIBHTI) is to increase the supply and distribution of well-trained, culturally responsive counselors into integrated behavioral health (IBH) settings serving children, adolescents, and young adults at risk for trauma and behavioral health disorders.

-Through this initiative, we aim to increase access to essential behavioral health services to children, adolescents, and emerging adults from medically underserved areas &/or populations and increase counselor trainee access to paid experiential training and postgraduate employment.
+Through this initiative, we aim to increase access to essential behavioral health services to children, adolescents, and emerging adults from medically underserved areas and/or populations and increase counselor trainee access to paid experiential training and postgraduate employment.

 Our community partners in OIBHTI who provide supervised clinical placement for trainees are public, private, and not-for-profit community-based organizations that provide integrated behavioral health or outpatient mental health services to children, adolescents, and adults ages 18-25.